hbowie/practopian-v3/commonplace-book/To prolong our presence on the face of the Earth.md

 Title:  To prolong our presence on the face of the Earth

-Tags:   Practopian, critical thinking, humanism, mission
+Tags:   critical thinking, humanism, mission

 Author: Jonas Salk